oniony/TMSU/README.md

   * Added support for file queries, e.g. 'fish and chips and (mushy-peas or ketchup)'
-  * Added support for file queries in the virtual filesystem: create a query directory under the 'queries' directory.
+  * Added support for file query directories in the virtual filesystem.
   * Added global option --database for specifying database location.
   * Added ability to rename and delete tags via the virtual filesystem.
   * 'tag' command now allows tags to be created up front.